AJ-McLean/Infinity_Portal/README.md

 Historically, there have been two types of Financial Analyis; _Fundamental Analysis_ - that looks at assets, liabilities, and earnings - the cornerstone of Value Investing, and _Technical Analysis_ - that looks to at past perfomance to try and and predict future price movements - typically used in much shorter term trading.

-Narative Alpha presents a third kind of analysis "Narrative Analyis" that attempts to show users the "story behind their stocks" adding an element of explainablity and attribution to otherwise opaque and hard to contextualise candlle stick charts.
+Narative Alpha presents a third kind of analysis _"Narrative Analyis"_ that attempts to show users the "story behind their stocks" adding an element of explainablity and attribution to otherwise opaque and hard to contextualise candlle stick charts.

 Narrative Alpha uses State of The Art Topic Modeling alongside an Agentic Workflows to provide users with a clear understanding of price movements along with an investment thesis.

+_"To understand the economy then is to comprehend how it is driven by the animal spirits.
+Just as Adam Smith’s invisible hand is the keynote of classical economics, Keynes’ animal spirits are the keynote to a different view of the economy—a view that explains the underlying instabilities of capitalism."_
+- George Akerlof and Robert Shiller, _Animal Spirits: How Human Psychology Drives the Economy, and Why It Matters for Global Capitalism,_ 2009.

 ### Key Principles